Unraveling the Mexican Mystique: The Enigmatic Aluxes

 The Aluxes in Contemporary Times

 The Aluxes continue to impact modern-day Mexico’s Yucatan Peninsula, despite societal and cultural changes.
-Farmers continue to follow traditional rituals, building homes for aluxes and seeking their protection for their crops and land.
+Farmers continue to follow traditional rituals, building homes for aluxes and seeking protection for their crops and land.

 Aluxes influence not only agriculture but also other aspects of life.
 They have found their way into other aspects of life, too.
 People believed that an unhappy Alux caused several difficulties during the construction of the Cancun-Nizuc bridge in the 90s.
 A local Mayan shaman advised building a home for the Alux.
 The Cancun-Nizuc bridge went on smoothly after the home for the Alux was completed.